 Review: Perfume Genius’ No Shape Is an Ornate Yet Intimately Romantic Epic

 Did we ever settle on a definition of “chamber pop,” the genre that, for a minute, defined any indie band who were friends with a violinist?
 Arcade Fire aren’t chamber pop anymore.
 ANOHNI moved on with her life.
-Beirut is a country.
+Beirut is a place.

 But in 2017, chamber pop seems like as good a phrase as any to describe Mike Hadreas’ new album as Perfume Genius, the weird, dense No Shape.
 However nebulous its relationship to actual pop music, “chamber” undoubtedly implied intimacy, along with audio fidelity.
 The opening seconds of No Shape are gently plinking piano and tape hiss, seemingly unfiltered; when I first played it on headphones I turned around to try and find the piano, like a true rube.
 Hadreas wants you to recognize his raw sincerity right upfront, which is no surprise.
 His first two albums, 2010’s Learning and 2012’s Put Your Back N 2 It, were filled with delicate, emotional piano ballads, many that started out sounding a lot like this.